elizabethnyam/etana/workspaces/SettingUpIEtanaOnRaspberryPi.md

 ---
 path: /developers/idbox-raspberry-pi
-title: Identity Box on Raspberry Pi
+title: Etana on Raspberry Pi
 tag: developer
 sortIndex: 30
 ---

-RaspberryPi is a reliable, powerful, and cost-effective platform that can be used to run Identity Box.
-In this document we describe how to setup a an Identity Box on Raspberry Pi.
+RaspberryPi is a reliable, powerful, and cost-effective platform that can be used to run EtN.
+In this document we describe how to setup a EtN on Raspberry Pi.
 We will be using [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) with 4GB RAM.
 Please follow the standard instructions at [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) and make sure you [enable ssh access](https://www.raspberrypi.org/documentation/remote-access/ssh/).
 [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) comes with git already installed.

 ## Install Node.js and yarn